-During the period of the bond has been issued for over 3 months till 40-day before end of its issuance, if the closing price of the Company's common shares listed on the Taipei Stock Exchange exceeds or equals 30% of the conversion price for 30 consecutive days, or if the remaining amount of bonds that have not been redeemed, repurchased, resold, or converted is less than or equals 10% of the face value, then the Company will redeem the bonds based on face value.
+After the bond has been issued for over 3 months, if the closing price of the Company's common shares listed on the Taipei Exchange exceeds or equals 30% of the conversion price for 30 consecutive days, or if the remaining amount of bonds that have not been redeemed, repurchased, resold, or converted is less than or equals 10% of the face value, then the Company will redeem the bonds based on face value, calculated every 6 months.
 If the holder of the bond has not redeemed the bond at maturity, then the Company must redeem the bond at face value.
-In addition, if the creditor requests the Company to redeem after 24 months, then the contractual repurchase price will be 100.50% of the face value.
+In addition, if the creditor requests the Company to redeem after 24 months, then the contractual repurchase price will be 100.5% of the par value.